 So, what is the best Japanese learning app?

-Learning Japanese is a marathon not a sprint, especially if you are learning on your own.
+Learning Japanese is a marathon, not a sprint, especially if you are learning on your own.
 There isn’t a single app out there that can overnight make you a better speaker of Japanese.
-It’s about the effort you put in, but by using a variety of these language learning apps, fluency is within reach!

 Common Questions About Mobile Apps to Learn Japanese:

-DuoLingo is a great mobile app to learn Japanese though, DuoLingo is really about vocabulary so you would probably need other resources to learn grammar.
+Duolingo is a great mobile app for learning Japanese, though, DuoLingo is really about vocabulary, so you would probably need other resources to learn grammar.

-Yes, this is totally possible.
-Roughly Everything you can find on the internet or in books can be found on apps, it then all depend on how you use them.
+Yes, this is possible.
+Japanese language learners can find roughly everything you can find on the internet or in books on apps; it all depends on how you use them.

 Duolingo might be a good one to start.
-You should read our guide though to compare all the Japanese learning apps we reviewed so you can pick the right for you.
+It would be best if you read our guide to compare all the Japanese learning apps we reviewed so you can pick the right one.